-Access management Subscribers/restricted recipients are Subscribers who have used Health Services at a frequency or amount that is not Medically Necessary and/or who have obtained Health Services in an inappropriate manner.
+Restricted recipients are subscribers who have used Health Services at a frequency or amount that is not Medically Necessary and/or who have obtained Health Services in an inappropriate manner

-Access management specialists in Medical Management review Subscribers' medical and pharmacy claims for potential restriction.
-Subscribers who meet the access management program criteria are assigned to a specific physician for their primary care needs who, in turn, will coordinate all their care and medication needs.
-The Subscriber will also be assigned to a single pharmacy and a single hospital.
-Access to specialty care may be discussed with the access manager assigned to the Subscriber.
-Access management program restriction is for 24 months.
+Nurses in Care Management review subscribers' medical and pharmacy claims for potential restriction.
+Subscribers who meet the program criteria are assigned to a specific physician for their primary care needs who, in turn, will coordinate all their care and medication needs.
+The subscriber will also be assigned to a single pharmacy and a single hospital.
+Access to specialty care may be discussed with the nurse assigned to the subscriber.
+The program restriction is for 24 months.

-Providers need to verify if a Subscriber has a restriction before providing Health Services.
+Providers need to verify if a subscriber has a restriction before providing Health Services.

-Claims will be impacted if Provider renders Health Services to a Subscriber enrolled in this program and Provider is not the assigned physician, pharmacy or hospital.
+Claims will be impacted if Provider renders Health Services to a subscriber enrolled in this program and Provider is not the assigned physician, pharmacy or hospital.

-Eligible services provided to a Subscriber in the access management program will be reimbursed only when one of the following criteria is met:
+Eligible services provided to a subscriber in the program will be reimbursed only when one of the following criteria is met:

-- The Health Service is provided by the Subscriber's assigned provider - The Health Service is of a provider type or type of service that is not listed as needing access management - This includes durable medical equipment (DME), home care, ambulance services, mental health or chemical health services
+- The Health Service is provided by the subscriber's assigned provider - The Health Service is of a provider type or type of service that is not listed as needing management - This includes durable medical equipment (DME), home care, ambulance services, mental health or chemical health services

-Access management specialists will refer suspect cases to the special investigation unit (SIU) as needed.
+Nurses will refer suspect cases to the special investigation unit (SIU) as needed.